camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/cluster-scaling.md

 We will explain how to scale down a Zeebe cluster via an example of scaling from cluster size 6 to cluster size 3.
 We assume the cluster is running with 6 brokers.

-#### 1. Send the scale request to Zeebe gateway
+### 1. Send the scale request to the Zeebe Gateway

 Now we should tell Zeebe to move partitions away from the brokers that will be removed.
-For that we send a POST request to the Zeebe gateway's management endpoint.
+For that, we send a POST request to the Zeebe Gateway's management endpoint.
 See [API reference](#api-reference) for more details.

-If you haven't setup the the ingress, you can first port-forward to access the Zeebe gateway in your local machine.
+If you haven't set up Ingress, you can first port-forward to access the Zeebe Gateway in your local machine:

 ```
 kubectl port-forward svc/camunda-zeebe-gateway 9600:9600